 No matter if you are a tradesperson or a service business, your web designer should help you think through exactly what business you are in.

 By knowing your ideal clients or customers, you can target them with your language and the images you choose for your site.

 By narrowing your niche, you have a better chance of attracting the right clients to your business and making sales.

-The images and words you choose if you are targeting mums and dads in outer suburbs like Caboolture or Ipswich are different to the images you choose if you are targeting high net worth people in inner suburbs such as Hamilton or Ascot.
+The words and images you choose if you are targeting mums and dads in outer suburbs like Caboolture or Ipswich are different from the images you choose to target high net worth people in inner suburbs such as Hamilton or Ascot.

 Quick tip: Everyone is not your client!
-Unfortunately, by trying to target everyone, it is only going to end in tears as you won’t have the funds to market directly to everyone in Australia.
+Unfortunately, by trying to target everyone, will only end in tears as you won’t have the funds to market directly to everyone in Australia.